emacs-mirror/emacs/mps/manual/source/glossary/f.rst

         .. mps:specific::

-           A :term:`block` that has been registerd for finalization using :c:func:`mps_finalize`, and which the MPS has determined is :term:`dead`, but whose finalization message has not been discarded.
+           A :term:`block` that has been registered for finalization using :c:func:`mps_finalize`, and which the MPS has determined is :term:`dead`, but whose finalization message has not been discarded.
 See